softsand00/90daysdevops/day4/README.md

 if [ $num1 -gt $num2 ]; then<br>
     echo "The number 1 is greater."<br>
 else<br>
-    echo "The number 2 is greater or equal."<br>
+    echo "The number 2 is greater "<br>
 fi